 In order to be eligible to receive program funds, a system must be located within priority portions of an eligible Watershed Basin.
 The system must be failing or reasonably likely to fail in the near future as determined by a Qualified Inspector and serve an existing single-family or two-family primary residence.
 The system must be built prior to May 1, 1997 and have a design sewage flow of less than 1,000 gallons per day.
 Some program areas also require property owners to meet specific financial hardship criteria.

-If you have had your septic system inspected by a licensed septic contractor and have been advised that your system is not functioning properly, have recently received a Notice of Violation from your local County Health Department, or if you otherwise believe your system may be in failure, contact EFC to determine your eligibility for reimbursement under the Program.
+If you have had your septic system inspected by a licensed septic contractor and have been advised that your system is not functioning properly, have recently received a Notice of Violation from your local County Health Department, or if you otherwise believe your system may be in failure, contact NYC Environmental Protection to determine your eligibility for reimbursement under the Program.
 If eligible, you will receive a Program information packet that describes the following steps:

 - Entering into the Program Agreement